Rolands-Laucis/Socio/Documentation.md

 Though usable for realtime web chat applications, i advise against that.
 There is a socio/chat.ts file that handles such a usecase in a more generic and extendable way.

 To be more network efficient, Socio can be set to use the [recursive-diff](https://www.npmjs.com/package/recursive-diff) lib for props.
 This is a good idea when your prop is a large or deeply nested JS object and only small parts of its structure get updated.
 Only differeneces in this object will be sent through the network on PROP_UPD msgs.
-Keep in mind, that if one of these msgs gets lost for a client, then its frontend prop will go out of sync unnoticeably and irreparably.
+Keep in mind, that if one of these msgs gets lost for a client, then its frontend prop will go out of sync unnoticeably and irreparably, though i've not seen this happen with the WS protocol.
 The setup is a flag on the SocioServer constructor options:

 ```ts
 //server code